thebuzzstop/StateEngineCrank/docs/_source/index.rst

 * Sleeping Barber(s) - a simulation demonstrating use of *"The Crank"* (see`WikiBarbers <https://en.wikipedia.org/wiki/Sleeping_barber_problem>`_)
 * GUI Animation - an exercise in Tkinter to provide some life to the simulations
 * Model-View-Controller - a package of routines used to bring together the various simulation components utilizing an MVC architecture.
+* BookMarks - a package using *"The Crank"* to parse html

 .. toctree::
    :maxdepth: 2